Tech & Innovation

 • Every scan is a verified conversion, not just a vague impression.

-This is exactly the kind of online-to-offline attribution that platforms like Onlure are implementing—covering both e-commerce clicks and in-person foot traffic via QR redemptions.
+This is exactly the kind of online-to-offline attribution that forward-thinking platforms are implementing—covering both e-commerce clicks and in-person foot traffic.

 The Broader Cookie-Free Toolkit